David Evans, Baron Evans of Sealand: General Secretary of the Labour Party

 Following Labour's defeat at the 2019 general election and Jeremy Corbyn's resignation as party leader, Jennie Formby, Evans's predecessor and Corbyn ally, resigned as general secretary of the party.

-Evans was appointed by the National Executive Committee on 26 May 2020, winning twenty of the thirty-eight available votes.
+Though Anneliese Midgley was initially favoured for the role, Evans was appointed by the National Executive Committee on 26 May 2020, winning twenty of the thirty-eight available votes.
 He beat Byron Taylor, the candidate considered to be his leading competitor, and other Labour activists including Andrew Fisher and Neena Gill.

 His appointment was seen as a victory for Starmer, as Evans was described by The Independent as Starmer's "first choice" candidate.
 The Jewish Chronicle described Evans as a "staunch opponent of hard left politics" and a "fierce critic of anti-Zionism".

 On 29 October 2020, Evans, along with the party's chief whip Nick Brown, suspended former leader Jeremy Corbyn due to his response to the Equality and Human Rights Commission's report into antisemitism in the Labour Party.

 Evans announced that he was intending to stand down as General Secretary following the Labour Party's National Conference at the end of September 2024.

 On 17 September 2024, Evans was succeeded as General Secretary by Hollie Ridley.